elbatista/paxos/readme.md

 ### Implementation of the Paxos core protocol

-This branch contains a java implementation of the single instance, single proposer Paxos synod protocol that is able to decide only one value.
+This branch contains a java implementation of the single instance, single proposer, Paxos synod protocol that is able to decide only one value.